oracle/oci-toolkit-eclipse/README.md

 After you clone the repository on GitHub, you will need to build the Toolkit using Maven artifacts that are included with the [OCI Java SDK release](https://github.com/oracle/oci-java-sdk/releases).

 1. Change directory to plugins.
+2. Ensure you have set your JAVA_HOME to a 1.8 version of the Java JDK.
-2. Run 'mvn -P updatesdk clean process-sources' to copy the needed jar files under plugins/lib.
+3. Run 'mvn -P updatesdk clean process-sources' to copy the needed jar files under plugins/lib.
-3. Load the project in Eclipse and verify the classpath and META-INF/MANIFEST file don't have errors.
+4. Load the project in Eclipse and verify the classpath and META-INF/MANIFEST file don't have errors.
+When importing, make sure to only import the single com.oracle.oci.eclipse.plugin plugin from the plugins directory.
+Do not import from the root of the git clone directory.
-4. If there are errors then .classpath and/or META-INF/MANIFEST.MF are out of sync with /lib.
+5. If there are errors then .classpath and/or META-INF/MANIFEST.MF are out of sync with /lib.
 Do step 5.
 If no errors, skip to step 6.
-5. In the plugins directory, run 'mvn -P updateClasspath process-sources' to update .classpath and META-INF/MANIFEST.MF.
+6. In the plugins directory, run 'mvn -P updateClasspath process-sources' to update .classpath and META-INF/MANIFEST.MF.
-5a.
+6a.
 Recheck the project for errors.
-6. Change directory to the parent (the root of the repo) and run 'mvn package'.
+7. Change directory to the parent (the root of the repo) and run 'mvn package'.

 ## Blog Announcements